This post includes affiliate links.

 And guess what?
 It was so easy.
 I just needed to use a different dye.
 After researching the internet, I found one video that helped and taught me to dye cotton yarn with liquid Rit Dye.
 I used the information and created my own version.

 Now, you make your own dyed cotton yarn at home and add them to your yarn stash or use them right away in your next project.
 You just need some simple ingredients and some bare cotton yarn, which I received graciously from Knit Picks for free to try out this experiment.

 I promise you this technique is so much easier than you might think.
 I did it within a few hours at home using pots and pans I already had at home.

 I also decided to try to dye my cotton yarn in different ways, using the same dyes and amounts of them, but having the yarn wound in a different way – as a skein and as a hank.
 And the results are different but so beautiful in their own ways.

 What Do You Need To Dye Cotton Yarn?

 You really do not need much.
-You mainly need cotton yarn, water, liquid Rit Dye and some pots.
-You might need some extra things to prevent getting dyed hands or burn yourself, but I listed them all conveniently below.
+You mainly need cotton yarn, water, liquid Rit Dye, and some pots.
+You might need some extra things to prevent getting dyed hands or burning yourself, but I listed them all conveniently below.